 Image credit: Khyati_Studios/9 Images via Pixabay

-The most distinct feature in the Kutch region are the two low-lying saline marshes - the Great Rann (~15,000 sq. km) and the Little Rann (~4,000 sq. km).
-Rising no more than 3-5 metres above sea level, the salt-encrusted ranns remain dry for most part of the year, except for the monsoons.
+The most distinct features in the Kutch region are the two low-lying saline marshes - the Great Rann (~15,000 sq. km) and the Little Rann (~4,000 sq. km).
+Rising no more than 3-5 metres above sea level, the salt-encrusted ranns remain dry for the most part of the year, except for the monsoons.

-To the surprise of first-time visitors (like it was for me), the Rann is not just white - subtle shades of violet, purple, pink tint the surface, as the vast expanse of salt flats stretches out to the horizon.
+To the surprise of first-time visitors (like it was for me), the Rann is not just white - subtle shades of violet, purple, and pink tint the surface, as the vast expanse of salt flats stretches out to the horizon.
 It is a mesmerising sight, sometimes shimmering with mirages - much like in a desert.
 There are several pipelines that run parallel to the road across the salt pans - some which continue to carry water into the arid heart of the Rann, others that have been claimed and clogged by salt crystals.
 One can tell the difference between the two, as water pools in myriad hues at the base of the active pipelines.

-Geologically, the Rann was once a shallow part of the Arabian Sea which was uplifted by tectonic activity, and subsequently, isolated.
+Geologically, the Rann was once a shallow part of the Arabian Sea which was uplifted by tectonic activity and subsequently, isolated.
 In the time of Alexander of Macedonia (~330 BC), the Rann was documented as a navigable lake, with the river Ghaggar still emptying into it.
 Since then, the Ghaggar has been hijacked by the Indus and Ganges - its ancient channels are still faintly visible along the northern margins of the Rann.
 The Luni River continues to drain into the rann, and along with some other rivers, forms a delta that ends in the Kori creek.

 DHOLAVIRA: A HARAPPAN CITY